AndroidPillars/Flutter/CHAPTER-9.md

 - If cocoapods is not installed we have to install using the following link, https://cocoapods.org/
 - Follow this link to get installed regarding cocoapods , https://github.com/flutter/flutter/issues/53685#issuecomment-606981550
 -

+## Flutter Architecture Patterns

+## What is Architecture?

+- If you are building an application in an organized manner with some set of rules, describe proper functionalities and implement it with proper protocols, then it is called an Architecture.

+## MVC

+- It is a Model-View-Controller and the most commonly used architecture.
+- MVC helps us to separates the business logic and presentation layer from each other.
+- These are the three components used in MVC.

+__Model__

+- It has business logic and Data State.
+- Getting and manipulating the data, communicates with the controller, interacts with the database, sometimes update the views.

+__View__

+- The __View__ refers to the xml files.
+- It communicates with the controller and sometimes interacts with the model.
+- It passes some dynamic views through the controller.

+__Controller__

+- It is Activity/Fragment.
+- It communicates with view and model.
+- It takes the user input from view/REST services and process request Get data from the model and passes to the view.